rppicomidi/rp2040-mcp4728-lib/examples/cli-example/README.md

 that exercises all of the features of one or more I2C-connected MCP4728 chips.
 The CLI uses the wonderful [embedded-cli](https://github.com/funbiscuit/embedded-cli) library by Sviatoslav Kokurin (funbiscuit).
-Both the UART serial port and the USB Device CDC serial port is supported.
+Both the UART serial port and the USB Device CDC serial port are supported.

 To access the CLI, you will need a serial terminal.
 If you are using VS Code and have the Serial Monitor extension installed, set the terminal mode to On by Clicking the Toggle Terminal Mode button.
-If you prefer an external terminal program, on Linux or Mac, use something like `minicom` and on Windows, use `PuTTY` or `Teraterm`.
+If you prefer an external terminal program, on Linux or Mac, you can use something like `minicom`.
+On Windows, you use something like `PuTTY` or `Teraterm`.

 Type help for a list of commands.
 You can use the Tab key to complete commands.
 The Up and Down arrow recall previous commands and you can use the left and right